Benefactors of University College

 Sir Jesse’s involvement in the running of the sport's facilities was felt in every area.
 The man whose passionate support for education led him to give thousands of pounds for a new college campus was equally interested in deciding where the tea urn should be placed in the refreshment pavilion.
 In his letters to Shimeld and others Sir Jesse discusses everything from the layout of the cricket pitch and the construction of the lake through to the admission price that should be set for the swimming baths and the type of cake that should be served in the pavilion.
 At his request weekly reports were sent to Sir Jesse by the managers and staff of the various sports facilities, such as the head groundsman.
 College officials were also careful to ensure that no member of staff was appointed to the sports facilities without Sir Jesse first being consulted.

-The catalogue of the University College collection is available here.
+View the catalogue of the University College collection (UCN).

 Edmund Huntsman was a close friend of Jesse Boot and was instrumental in engaging his interest in University College.
 A strong supporter of the College, he was one of the leading figures in its campaign to acquire university status.